uzairafridi00/react-learning/context/README.md

 ##  Drawback
 If we have alot of components and is using same Context then by changing one variable or value in context then it will re-render all the components which are wrap in Context Provider.

+Sometimes props drilling is better than Unnecessay re-renders like in Example3.js file, because it would slow down your app.

 ## Available Scripts